Subhangi69/Nation-Informatics-Centre---DevOps--Node_js-App/README.md

 ## 💻 How to Run

 # 🙇‍♂️🙇‍♂️ Sorry, I have closed the instances to avoid AWS cost
 Therefore, the application is inaccessible right now.
+Although you can go through my git files suitable to be deployed via Jenkins